Kno2/MassTransit.RedisSagas/README.md

 This library uses `StackExchange.Redis` to connect to your redis instance.
 Refer to the [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Basics.md) Documentation for more detail on configuring your client.

+## Note

+As of version `2.0`+ this repository will no longer support the StrongNamed version of Redis

 ### Installation

 Install using nuget: `Install-Package MassTransit.RedisSagas`